Skip to content

 14:00

-Edvard Grieg wrote From Holberg’s Time (Op.
+Edvard Grieg composed From Holberg’s Time (Op.
 40) in 1884.
-Popularly known as the Holberg Suite, Grieg described the work as a “suite in olden style”.
+Commonly known as the Holberg Suite, Grieg described it as a “suite in olden style.”

-As a tribute to Ludvig Holberg, he drew inspiration from the French Baroque dance suite, with movements such as prelude, sarabande and gavotte.
-He combined these forms with a Romantic musical language and his own distinctive lyrical voice.
-The result is an elegant and graceful homage to Holberg’s era, seen through Grieg’s national romantic lens.
+Created as a tribute to Ludvig Holberg, the work draws inspiration from the French Baroque dance suite, with movements such as prelude, sarabande and gavotte.
+Grieg combined these classical forms with a Romantic musical language and his own distinctive lyrical voice.
+The result is an elegant and graceful homage to Holberg’s era, viewed through Grieg’s national‑romantic lens.

-Grieg himself performed the suite at many of his concerts right up until his death.
-The piano on which he most likely composed it, a Brothers Hals piano, is on display in the composer’s hut just below Troldsalen.
+Grieg performed the suite frequently throughout his life, right up until his final years.
+The piano on which he most likely composed it — a Brødrene Hals instrument — is on display in his composer’s hut just below Troldsalen.

-Here, you can enjoy intimate and vivid concert experiences performed by young award winning pianists.
+In the concert at Troldhaugen, you can enjoy an intimate and vivid performance by young award winning pianists.

 The concert lasts 30 minutes.